 The California Supreme Court, in Ames v.
 State Bar (1973) 8 Cal.3d 910 [106 Cal.Rptr.
 489], cited a definition of "adverse" drawn from a dictionary, albeit in connection with the construction of the predecessor of rule 3-300 prohibiting a lawyer from acquiring an interest "adverse" to a client.
-The Supreme Court relied upon the dictionary definition of "adverse" as entailing "acting against or in a contrary direction... hostile, opposed, antagonistic," "in opposition to one's interests: detrimental, unfavorable," "having opposing interests: having interests for preservation of which opposition is essential."
+The Supreme Court relied upon the dictionary definition of "adverse" as entailing "acting against or in a contrary direction...g hostile, opposed, antagonistic," "in opposition to one's interests: detrimental, unfavorable," "having opposing interests: having interests for preservation of which opposition is essential."
 Ames, supra, 8 Cal.3d at p.
 917 (internal quotation marks omitted).
 The Ames Court made clear that an interest acquired by a lawyer may be "adverse" to a client even if its acquisition does not actually cause the client "injury," so long as "injury" is "one of the foreseeable though not inevitable consequences."
 (Ames, supra, 8 Cal.3d at pp. 919-20.)
 Indeed, the Ames Court implied that, broadly speaking, "adverse" means "unfavorable" in the sense of something that generally could cause injury even if in any particular case it does not do so.

-independence of a second firm associated in by a law firm to serve discovery on a party previously represented by the first law firm.
-These cases suggest association of independent counsel to handle the document subpoena might not be permitted, but they did not involve the situation addressed in this opinion, where the document subpoena would be served on a nonparty to litigation.
-But see ABA Formal Opinion 92-367 suggesting, under ABA Model Rules, independent counsel may be retained to pursue the discovery when the conflict arises after the representation is underway.
+the first law firm.
+These cases suggest association of independent counsel to handle the document subpoena might not be permitted, but they did not involve the situation addressed in this opinion where the document subpoena would be served on a nonparty to the litigation.
+But see ABA Formal Opn.
+No. 92-367 suggesting, under the ABA Model Rules, independent counsel may be retained to pursue the discovery when the conflict arises after the representation is underway.
 The ABA Model Rules are not binding in California but may be used for guidance by lawyers where there is no direct California authority and the ABA Model Rules do no conflict with California policy.
 See State Compensation Insurance Fund v.
 WPS, Inc. (1999) 70 Cal.App.4th 644, 655-656 [82 Cal.Rptr.2d 799].